 Finding your car’s paint code can be exhausting if you don’t know where to look, especially if you want to ensure a perfect match for repairs or touch-ups.
 You might have noticed a scratch or chip on your vehicle and thought, “How do I fix this?”
 Without the right paint code, getting the exact colour can be tricky.

-This article will guide you through the process of finding your paint code using your VIN (Vehicle Identification Number).
+This article will guide you through the process of finding your car’s paint code by VIN (Vehicle Identification Number).
 By the end, you’ll know exactly where to look and how to get that perfect match for your car.

 Here’s what you need to know about car paint codes: